topkecleon/telegram-bot-bash/doc/7_develop.md

 "unique-name" can be every alphanumeric string incl. '-' and '_'.
 Per convention it is the name of the addon followed by an internal identyfier.

+"callback" is called as ```callback "event" "unique-name" "debug"``` where "event" is the event name in lower case, e.g. inline, message ... , and "unique-name" is the key you provided when registering the event.

 *Example:* Register a function to echo to any Text send to the bot
 ```bash
 # register callback: